timou0911/Ethernaut-Writeup/17. Recovery ★★★☆☆/README.md

 ## In A Nutshell

-> Recover (or remove) the 0.001 ether from the lost contract address.
+>

 ## Concept

 1.
 ## Level Target

-1. c
+1. Recover (or remove) the 0.001 ether from the lost contract address.

 ## Breakdown & Analysis